pouretrebelle/chareads.com/content/videos/migrated/2019-01-27-january-reviews/index.md

     book: Attrib. and other stories, Eley Williams
 ---

 Look at me posting a YouTube video!
 Hope you've enjoyed the wait.
-9 quite varying books today,
+9 quite varying books today.